jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 key rules:

 1. Optional dependencies are passed _after_ required dependencies
-2. Optional dependencies, because they are optional, have the possibility of being `null`
+2. Optional dependencies always have the possibility of being `null`

 ```{code} typescript